Venom8X/Active-Directory-Home-Lab/README.md

 - **Professionalism**: PowerShell is widely used in IT and DevOps environments, demonstrating my ability to work in professional workflows.
 - **Efficiency**: Automating tasks through PowerShell scripts saved time and ensured consistent management of the project.
-- **Version Control Expertise**: Managed the entire project lifecycle—from initialization to deployment—using Git commands in PowerShell.
+- **Version Control Expertise**: Managed the entire project lifecycle, from initialization to deployment, using Git commands in PowerShell.
 - **Reproducibility**: PowerShell scripts and workflows ensure that the project setup can be replicated by others in a structured and efficient manner.